modio/modio-docs/public/en-us/game-integration/unity/getting-started/unity-authentication.md

 ```

 :::important
-this next section requires the `steamclient` to have been initialized before executing. this is out of scope for this guide, but you can find a convenient example of how to do this in `/unity/examples/steam/facepunch/facepunchexampl.cs`.
+this next section requires the `SteamClient` to have been initialized before executing. this is out of scope for this guide, but you can find a convenient example of how to do this in `Modio/Unity/Examples/Steam/Facepunch/FacepunchExample.cs`.
 :::

 ### Include Terms of Use